functions-dev/templates/README.md

 You can simply add `--remote` to your `func deploy` command.

+We also have the option to deploy from a git repository.
+You can explore this via `--git*` flags.
+And please explore any other flags in `func deploy -h` to see what is available!

 ## Templates structure
  Directory structure is as follows: **root/[language]/[template]** where *root* is the github repository itself, *language* is the programming language used and *template* is the name of the template.
-Function is created from Git repo via `--repository` flag when using `func create` command.
+Function is created from repo via `--repository` flag when using `func create` command.
 More in [How-To-Use](#how-to-use) section.

 ```
-github.com/function-dev/templates <--[root]
+github.com/function-dev/templates <---[root]
 ├── go <------------------------------[language]
 │   ├── hello <-----------------------[template]
 │   │   └── <function source files>